LorenBll/PictureCleaner/README.md

-# PVCleaner
+# GalleryCleaner

-**A streamlined media cleanup tool designed for efficiency and speed**
+**A streamlined image cleanup tool designed for efficiency and speed**

 ## Problem & Solution

-Managing large collections of photos and videos can be overwhelming.
+Managing large collections of photos can be overwhelming.
 Traditional file management approaches force you to navigate through endless folders, right-click menus, and confirmation dialogs, making the cleanup process tedious and time-consuming.

-**PVCleaner** solves this problem by providing a purpose-built interface optimized for rapid media review and deletion.
-With keyboard shortcuts, streamlined navigation, and an intuitive preview system, you can quickly skim through your media collection and remove unwanted files without the friction of traditional file managers.
+**GalleryCleaner** solves this problem by providing a purpose-built interface optimized for rapid image review and deletion.
+With keyboard shortcuts, streamlined navigation, and an intuitive preview system, you can quickly skim through your image collection and remove unwanted files without the friction of traditional file managers.

 ## Table of Contents